 Please enter 1 to 2 keywords that best describe your presentation (maximum of two words per field).
 Examples would include but are not be limited to: retention, small colleges, military students, academic coaching, high achieving, appreciative advising, etc. These keywords will be used to match your proposal with the appropriate reviewers.

 If you choose concurrent as the format you wish to present, please be specific in your abstract on how much interaction will take place in your session.
 Concurrent sessions are 60-minute presentations that can be either a lecture format, or a panel format.
 Panels are required to be formed by the person submitting, must have a moderator and are expected to represent the perspectives of more than one institution.
 When submitting a proposal please include all panelists/presenters names that will be taking part in the presentation.

 Presented in the form of a bulletin display and delivered primarily through the use of graphics and handout materials.
 These sessions are most appropriate for display of specific programmatic approaches and research findings.
 The presenter should expect to make brief remarks when approached by attendees, share information, and answer questions about the presentation topic.
 All poster sessions are presented during a 1 hour poster breakfast.
 Audiovisual equipment nor internet is not available for poster sessions.

 Only co-presenters who will actually be at the conference should be listed.
 You may have many persons who worked on your project, but we list only those presenters who will be making the actual presentation.

 Prior Experience Information

-Made available to the Program and Commission chairs to help them decide which proposals to designate as 'Commission Sponsored'.
+Made available to the program and advising community chairs to help them decide which proposals to designate as 'Community Sponsored'.
 We strongly encourage submissions from both experienced and novice presenters.

 Audio/Visual (AV) Requests